November 2025

 Information and opinions presented have been obtained or derived from sources believed to be reliable and current; however, we cannot guarantee the sources’ accuracy or completeness.
 There is no guarantee that any forecasts made will come to pass.
 The views contained herein are as of the date noted on the material and are subject to change without notice; these views may differ from those of other T. Rowe Price group companies and/or associates.
 Under no circumstances should the material, in whole or in part, be copied or redistributed without consent from T. Rowe Price.

 Risks: All investments are subject to risk, including possible loss of principal.
+Stock prices can fall because of weakness in the broad market, a particular industry, or specific holdings.
 Fixed-income securities are subject to credit risk, liquidity risk, call risk, and interest- rate risk.
 As interest rates rise, bond prices generally fall.
 Diversification does not assure a profit or protect against a loss in a declining market.

 USA: T. Rowe Price Investment Services, Inc., and T. Rowe Price Associates, Inc.

 © 2025 T. Rowe Price.
 All Rights Reserved.
-T. ROWE PRICE, INVEST WITH CONFIDENCE, the Bighorn Sheep design, and related indicators (https://www.troweprice.com/en/intellectual-property) are trademarks of T. Rowe Price Group, Inc. All other trademarks are the property of their respective owners.
+T. ROWE PRICE, INVEST WITH CONFIDENCE, the Bighorn Sheep design and related indicators (see troweprice.com/ip) are trademarks of T. Rowe Price Group, Inc. All other trademarks are the property of their respective owners.